MoonHyeJung/moonhyejung.github.io/_posts/2022-01-01-papers-researches.markdown

 - 2014.
 Policy Design based on Risk at Big Data Era: Case Study of Privacy Invasion in South Korea, 201406 ASE/IEEE International Conference on Big Data.
 Alaska, USA.
 - 2014.
 A Study on the World Lottery Trend and Development Strategy of Lottery in Korea.
 Korea Society of Strategic Management Spring Conference.
 - 2013.
 Development Strategy of Lottery in Korea, Lottery Commission.
 - 2013.
-Big Data and Policy design for Data Sovereignty: A Case Study on Copyright and CCL in South Korea”, 2013 ASE/IEEE International Conference on Big Data.
+Big Data and Policy design for Data Sovereignty: A Case Study on Copyright and CCL in South Korea, 2013 ASE/IEEE International Conference on Big Data.
 Washington D.C., USA.
 - 2013.
 Policy  Design  about  Big  Data  Concept  and  Data  sovereignty.
 Korea Information Processing Society, Spring Conference.
 - 2013.
 The Change of Lottery Policy in Korea: Focusing on Policy Agenda Setting.
 Doctoral  thesis, Department of Public Policy Graduate School of Public Policy and Information Technology Seoul National University of Science and Technology.
 - 2012.
 Risk based policy at big data era: Case  study  of  privacy  invasion.
 Informatization  Policy, 19(4): 63-82.
 - 2012.
 Trend of Lottery studies.
 International Conference and Forum on Public Welfare and Gaming Industry: China, Beiging.
 - 2012.
 Study on Agenda Setting of Korean Lottery.
 Korean Society and Public Administration, 23(1): 287-316.
 - 2011.
-Research about China's Future and Informatization Policy. 「 IT & Future Strategy 」 , 7: National Information Society Agency.
+Research about China's Future and Informatization Policy.
+IT & Future Strategy, 7: National Information Society Agency.

 ### Thesis for a degree
 - 2013.
 The advent of risk society and sustainability in Big Data Era (National Research Foundation of Korea NRF-2011-330-B00034).
 Advisor.
 Institute of IT Policy, Seoul National University of Science and Technology.
 Thesis for a PhD in Public Policy